lchencc/db_travel/README.md

 ## Atlanta Travel Reservation System

 #### DESCRIPTION
-We designed and implemented a online travel reservation system allowing 10 different kinds of users to do operations based on their authorities in MySQL.
+We designed and implemented an online travel reservation system allowing 10 different kinds of users to do operations based on their authority in MySQL.

 #### PROJECT PHASES